 However, consolidating the various plans into one single debt will ensure that you pay interest only on one loan, which typically has a lower interest rate as compared to the separate plans.
 Since you will now be paying one single installment every month, it will be less of a financial burden on you as compared to the combined repayment amounts of the separate loans.
-You could qualify for a $2000 loan.
+You could qualify for a $2500 loan.
 Also, given the lower interest rate of the consolidated debt, your monthly installment will be smaller than before.
 Never borrow money that you are not confident you can repay on time.

 Debt Consolidation Cons